PolazhinetsA/3d-constructor/README.md

 `S`,`F`,`D`,`E` - rotate cw-around-z/ccw-around-z/cw-around-x/ccw-around-x

-STEREO MODE:
+STEREOSCOPY:

-If path to secondary terminal device is specified, 3D-view frames with slightly different rotation will be output there.
-Second window is to be positioned to the right of the primary one and both are to be watched simultaneosly with crossed eyes.
+If number of frames specified, several narrow frames are rendered in 3d mode, each rotated by 0.1 more radians around current vertical for watching with crossed eyes.